ianhellstrom/rtfd/source/sql/plans.rst

 * An **index range scan** scans values in order.
   By default, Oracle stores and scans indexes and index-organized tables in ascending order.
-  Oracle accesses adjacent index entries and uses the rowID values to retrieve the rows in ascending order.
+  Oracle accesses adjacent index entries and uses the ROWID values to retrieve the rows in ascending order.
-  If multiple index entries happen to have the same keys, Oracle returns the entries in ascending order by rowID.
+  If multiple index entries happen to have the same keys, Oracle returns the entries in ascending order by ROWID.

   The database chooses an index range scan if the leading columns of a *non-unique* index are specified in the ``WHERE`` clause or if the leading columns of a *unique* index have ranges rather than single values specified.
   Oracle navigates from the root blocks to the branch blocks where it reads the maximum values of the leading edge in the index for each leaf block that the branch blocks refer to.